yodkwtf/node-express-course/05-JWT-Basics/readme.md

 - Since we are only working with JWT basics, we are not connecting to database in this project.
 Eventually, we will just use the local storage to store the JWT token.
 - Even autheticated users don't get access to all the data, they only get access to the specified routes by the servers (us, in this case).
+- `How JWT works?`
+  - User requests a login
+  - Server send the signed JWT response
+  - User provides the signed JWT resposne to server and requests the data
+  - If signed JWT is correct, server sends the response as data

 ### Packages

 - `express-async-errors` - removes the need of creating an async wrapper middleware to wrap the trycatch block of all the controllers and does all the heavy lifting itself
+- `jsonwebtoken` - used to sign and decode and json web tokens

 #### Controllers and Routes